aparajita/swiftly/README.md

       Dialog.swift
 ```

-this would operate on everything in the `src` directory and its subdirectories:
+this would check every Swift file in the `src` directory and its subdirectories:

 ```shell
 % swiftly src
 ```

-while this would only operate on the files within the `src` directory:
+while this would only check Swift files within the `src` directory itself:

 ```shell
 % swiftly 'src/*.swift'
 ```

-and this would operate on all swift files in the project:
+and this would check all Swift files in the project:

 ```shell
 % swiftly '**/*.swift'